BostonGlobe/slush-globeapp/templates/README.md

 ```
 	...
 	methode: {
-		story: [{loid: '1.0.2997733233'}]
+		story: [{loid: '1.0.4250529542'}]
 	}

 ```

-This pipes text and images from Methode into graphic.hbs and downloads the images locally (at multiple resolutions if desired).
-If you are using Methode for copy, be sure to add `src/html/partials/graphic/graphic.hbs` and your methode image directory to the `.gitignore` file.
+This pipes text and images from Methode into methode.hbs and downloads the images locally.

+To insert a graphic partial inside methode, simply create a new p tag and use the convention `{{graphic:test}}`.
+Make sure you have the partial `src/html/partials/graphic/test.hbs`.

 Running `gulp fetch-methode` at any point will pull down the latest.